18193 | |

 The Roots of the Organization

 The Canadian Harvard Aircraft Association (CHAA) had a humble start with roots in 1985.
-A handful of people, including former RCAF pilot, Bob Hewitt, were determined to keep the legacy of the Harvard alive and everything it meant to Canada and the world.
+A handful of people, including former RCAF pilot, Bob Hewitt, were determined to keep the legacy of the Harvard alive and everything it meant to aviation military history.

-It started off at the Woodstock Flying Club, but has evolved over the years as it acquired its very first Harvard aircraft – a move that put the association on track to become the largest of its kind anywhere and a leading authority on Harvards with a global reputation.
+Originally located at the Woodstock Flying Club, it housed its very first Harvard aircraft there – a move that put the association on track to becoming the largest fleet in North America and a leading authority on Harvards with a global reputation.

 harvards in the sky